 Santa Cams are also situated at famous landmarks across the globe.
 Using special cameras that can capture motion at the speed of light, NORAD is able to capture images of Santa as he delivers toys around the world.

-Information about Santa’s progress is available on NORAD’s website (which goes live on December 1), and its Twitter, Facebook, Instagram, and YouTube accounts.
+Information about Santa’s progress is available on NORAD’s websiteopens a new window (which goes live on December 1), and its Twitteropens a new window, Facebookopens a new window, Instagramopens a new window, and YouTubeopens a new window accounts.
 They even have apps for Apple and Android devices!

 If you'd like to explore other holiday stories and traditions, we highly recommend Caroline Kennedy's A Family Christmas.